hrc2/hrc2.github.io/news/_posts/2021-01-03-postdoc-nri.md

 **QUALIFICATIONS:**

 - CS / MechE / ECE Ph.D with experience in AI for human-agent interaction and/or robotics, with preference for human-robot interaction
-- Experience in [or keen interest to learn about] working on physical robotic systems
+- Preferred: Experience in [or keen interest to learn about] working on physical robotic systems
 - Excellent writing skills
 - Ability to work independently and make decisions
 - Strong initiative and idea-generating approach